RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/Technical-White-Paper:Quantum-Transcendence-Through-Engineered-Architecture.md

 ## Abstract

 Current quantum computing research faces fundamental physics constraints that become exponentially more severe as systems scale toward practical utility.
-This white paper demonstrates that the essential computational properties enabling quantum advantages—parallel pathway maintenance, interference-free processing, non-deterministic correct execution, and application-controlled resolution—can be achieved through engineered architecture rather than quantum mechanical effects.
+This white paper demonstrates that the essential computational properties enabling quantum advantages — parallel pathway maintenance, interference-free processing, non-deterministic correct execution, and application-controlled resolution — can be achieved through engineered architecture rather than quantum mechanical effects.

 The Hybrid Isolation Paradigm (HIP) and its implementations, CIBIOS and CIBOS, provide a complete framework for quantum-like computation that:
 - Preserves all results without collapse